Skip to content

 Matrix Aggregation

-Graph an be constructed by aggregating an adjacency matrix with matrix_agg:
+Graphs can be constructed by aggregating rows into an adjacency matrix using matrix_agg:

 create table edge_data (